astrohart/MFR/MFR.Managers.History.Interfaces/README.md

 ##### Summary

-Defines the public-exposed methods and properties of a history manager object for the configuration.
+Defines the public-exposed methods and properties of a history manager object for the projectFileRenamerConfiguration.

 <a name='M-MFR-Managers-History-Interfaces-IHistoryManager-ClearAll'></a>
 ### ClearAll() `method`

 ##### Summary

-Clears all the history objects in a configuration object.
+Clears all the history objects in a projectFileRenamerConfiguration object.

 ##### Returns